UGA- Franklin- Bali and Beyond

 -Jalan Sulawesi cloth market

-During most of the program we will be staying at small, locally-owned hotels, with the exception of a two-day homestay in the village of Puakan.
+During most of the program we will be staying at small, locally-owned hotels, with the exception of a two two-night homestays in the mountain village of Puakan and Pelaga.
 Most meals are included in the program, though students should be prepared to pay for approximately 8 meals, mostly $5-6 each.
 Breakfasts are typically at our hotel, while lunches and dinners are mostly at local restaurants.
 Bali is famous for its elaborate food culture, and on past programs students have been pleased with the variety of foods available.
 This program can accommodate all food preferences (vegetarian, vegan, etc.)

 - Most Meals included - $40